 Additional expenses not covered include airfare, books, residence permit, and personal expenses (laundry, entertainment, ground transportation, and independent travel).
 We estimate airfare for this program at $1000—$1200 from the East Coast, books at $250, and residence permit at $150.
 It is difficult to give an accurate estimate of personal expenses because student spending habits differ considerably.
 We would suggest a minimum of $1500 above and beyond meal and accommodation expenses.
 However, students on a tight budget should be able to manage with less.
 If you are concerned about finances, we strongly encourage you to talk to the CGE staff who can offer information and advice based on your specific situation.

 Students applying to study in Germany through CGE-sponsored programs are encouraged to apply for a Julius G. Blocker ’53 Fellowship.
 Those selected as “Blocker Fellows” receive support to offset a variety of expenses related to their study abroad program, including accommodations, meals, airfare, books and course materials, local transportation, and residence permit.
 Further information about this funding opportunity is available HERE.
-You may download the Blocker Fellowship application materials (including a Blocker-specific essay and related questions) as part of your online study abroad application.
+You may complete the Blocker Fellowship application materials (including a Blocker-specific essay and related questions) as part of your online study abroad application.
 The Blocker specific essay and additional Blocker faculty recommendation form must be received by the general application deadline posted in your account.